netdata/learn/ingest.md

 #### Example 2: Multiple ingest from multiple sources.

-For example, let's say you have a fork of the `netdata/netdata` and the `netdata/go.d.plugin` repository under a GitHub account named `userXYZ`.
+For example, let's say you have a fork of the `netdata/netdata` and the `netdata/go.d.plugin` repositories under a GitHub account named `userXYZ`.
 You also have a `charts` branch on each forked repository.
 You would run:

 ```